-The third title and first true science fiction book that Gnome published, originally published in Astounding Science Fiction, March, April, and May 1946.
-The argument over whether fantasy and science fiction are part of the same genre, two distinctly separate genres, or opposite sides of the same coin is as old as arguments about genre.
+The argument over whether fantasy and science fiction are part of the same genre, two distinctly separate genres, or opposite sides of the same coin spans the entire existence of science fiction as an identifiable genre.
 The pulps regularly ran fantasies alongside proto-science fiction stories in the early part of the century.
-Weird Tales and Unknown featured names who could as easily be found in science fiction titles.
-H. P. Lovecraft’s “The Color out of Space” first appeared in Hugo Gernsback’s Amazing Stories.
-NCG, Prime Press, and Shasta: Publishers all started their lines with fantasy books.
+Weird Tales and Unknown featured names who could as easily be found in science fiction magazines.
+H. P. Lovecraft’s “The Color Out of Space” first appeared in Hugo Gernsback’s Amazing Stories.
+New Collector’s Group, Prime Press, and Shasta Publishers all started their lines with fantasy books.
 Fantasy Press, however, was all science fiction.
 Greenberg would have seen it as completely natural to start with books by well-known names who happened to be writing fantasy, even if they were exploring widely disparate ends of that spectrum.

 Readers looked at the field differently.
 Fantasy was in one of its periodic declines, while science fiction had boomed in the post-atomic world.
-The Carnelian Cube sold poorly; Owen didn’t sell at all.
-Whether Greenberg understood what was happening at the time is unclear; the evidence indicates that he did but books have to be purchased and put into production long before sales figures for previous titles can come in and we know that he had a stack of titles in inventory.
+The Carnelian Cube sold out of its first small printing but Frank Owen’s Porcelain Magician hardly sold at all.
+P. Schuyler Miller said in his review of Pattern that “Another publisher reports that unabashed space opera is the surest seller in the science-fiction field today.”
+Greenberg certainly heard the same gossip as Miller, but books have to be purchased and put into production long before sales figures for previous titles can come in and we know that he had a stack of titles in inventory.
 Whether by fortune or design he hit on the perfect book to give his faltering line a boost.
 Look at this flap copy:

 Jumping forward in time several hundred years, the reader finds himself in a future where space travel is commonplace.
 Spaceships of mankind crisscross from planet to planet, carrying civilization out of our Solar System to the stars beyond.
 Alien people are encountered on strange worlds and fascinating situations are experienced.
 Vast fleets of spaceships clash in battle.